Envoy

 [..]

-Note that use_remote_address is important to allow the module to correctly lookup for X-Forwarder-For.
+use_remote_address is mandatory to allow the module to correctly lookup for the remote IP address.
 If you use a complex configuration, you may setup this header at Edge proxy.

 Settings